Canning Stewed Tomatoes

 This post may contain affiliate links, view our disclosure policy for details.

 Canning stewed tomatoes is a great way to preserve the amazing flavor of summer.
-If you purchased the ingredients or if you grow them yourself, having home-canned stewed tomatoes on hand will open an array of culinary options that won’t disappoint you!
+Having canned stewed tomatoes on hand will open an array of culinary options that won’t disappoint you!

-There is so much that can be done with tomatoes, and even though my preference is always fresh vegetables, there is magic in opening a can of homegrown tomatoes in the dead of winter and using it to make delicious tomato soup or chili or stew.
+There is so much that can be done with tomatoes, and even though my preference is always fresh vegetables, there is magic in opening a can of homegrown tomatoes in the dead of winter and using it to make delicious tomato soup, chili, or stew.

-I love canning stewed tomatoes simply because it’s a way to use my other summer vegetables as well.
-When the garden is producing at full speed and you have more vegetables than you know what to do with it’s so great to be able to can a few of them at the same time.
+I love canning stewed tomatoes simply because it’s also a way to use my other summer vegetables.
+When the garden is producing at full speed and you have more vegetables than you know what to do with it’s so great to be able to can a few of them simultaneously.

 So while canning stewed tomatoes, I also get to can some of my peppers, onions, and garlic.